You are here

 - Substantive description of candidate's work -- more than a listing or titles.

 - Description of the appointment in the context of the field and the specific needs of the department.

 - A copy of the offer letter.
 (See required offer letter language.)

 - A Statement of Understanding Regarding Responsibility for Bridging Support [Form RS-2] signed by the dean or director of the appointing unit.

-- A copy of the Appointment Activity Record (AAR) or a waiver from the Office of Equity and Diversity Services.
+A copy of the Appointment Activity Record (AAR) or a waiver.
+To request a waiver contact: firstname.lastname@example.org.

 **The package cannot be processed without all of the above items (a - i) **

 - The package is submitted to UMOR (not to the Human Resources and Affirmative Action Office).

 - UMOR will notify the school/college/unit when the VPR evaluation is complete.

 - A copy of the approval notice with the VPR' s signature will be sent to the school/college/unit.